titanic expedition 2024 logo rev

 Honor

 The work and contributions of P.H.
 Nargeolet to our knowledge of the sea, of the Titanic wreck site, and of Titanic’s passengers and crew through the art of artifact recovery.
+A memorial service was held to honor P.H., the other Titan crew members, and all of those who perished on the fateful night that the Titanic sank.

 Partners